 Early Life

-Gérard Paul Philippe Wertheimer was born on April 17, 1951, in Paris, France, into a Jewish family.
-His father, Jacques Wertheimer, was a successful businessman, and his mother, Eliane Fischer.
-His grandfather, Pierre Wertheimer, co-founded Chanel with Coco Chanel in 1924.
+Gérard Wertheimer was born on April 17, 1951, in Paris, France, into a Jewish family.
+His father, Jacques Wertheimer, was a businessman, and his mother, Eliane Fischer, was a homemaker.
+Gérard's grandfather, Pierre Wertheimer, co-founded Chanel with Coco Chanel.

 Rise to Success